richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 or buggy hosts.
 See for example {{Defeating-SSL}} (beginning at slide 91) and
 {{HTTPSbytes}} (slides 38-40).

+As specified in {{verify-domain}}, restricting certificates to only one wildcard character (e.g., `\*.example.com` but not `\*.\*.example.com`) and restricting the use of wildcards to only the left-most domain label can help to mitigate certain aspects of the attack described in {{Defeating-SSL}}.

+That same attack also relies on the initial use of a cleartext HTTP connection, which is hijacked by an active on-path attacker and subsequently upgraded to HTTPS.
+In order to mitigate such an attack, administrators and software developers are advised to follow the strict TLS guidelines provided in
+{{TLS-REQS, Section 3.2}}.

+Because the attack described in {{HTTPSbytes}} relies on an underlying cross-site scripting (XSS) attack, web browsers and applications are advised to follow best practices to prevent XSS attacks; see for example {{XSS}} published by the Open Web Application Security Project (OWASP).

 Protection against a wildcard that identifies a public suffix
 {{Public-Suffix}}, such as `*.co.uk` or `*.com`, is beyond the scope of this document.

+As noted in {{design}}, application protocols can disallow the use of wildcard certificates entirely as a more foolproof mitigation.

 ## Internationalized Domain Names {#security-idn}